K-D-Gallagher/eye-patterning/README.md

 &nbsp;

-## STEP 2: PIXEL CLASSIFICATION & SEGMENTATION
+## Pixel classification & segmentation

 There are two ways of performing pixel classification.
 Either option is completed outside of MATLAB and then loaded in prior to detection of cells.

 &nbsp;

-### OPTION 1: PIXEL CLASSIFICATION USING ILASTIK
+### Option 1: Pixel classification using Ilastik

 The first option for pixel classification is using the pixel classification workflow in Ilastik (ilastik.org), which transforms the image from 8-bit space (or whatever bit depth you're in), where pixel value represents fluorescence intensity to a new 8-bit space where pixel value represents the probability of being either a cell edge or not (where 0s represent 100% probability that these pixels are background and 255s represent 100% probability that these pixels are cell edges). https://www.ilastik.org/documentation/pixelclassification/pixelclassification